yzhilong/tp/docs/UserGuide.md

 * A game entry can have any number of TAGS (including 0).
 To add multiple tags, follow the format of `/tag TAG_1,TAG_2,...`.
   * eg. `/tag drunk,lucky`
-  * Take note that there should be no whitespace within a tag, and every tag should be separated by a comma.
+  * Take note that there should be no whitespace within a tag.
+Use hyphens `-` to separate words within a tag.
+Tags should be separated by a comma.
 * DATE has two valid input formats:
   * To specify date only:
     * `/d dd/MM/yy`